Tuesday, September 2, 2014

 - if so requested, the tourist has to be able to prove to the satisfaction of the migration officer to dispose of adequate financial means to provide for hotel expenses (if applicable) and living expenses during his stay or that he has a declaration of guarantee from a legal resident of Aruba.

 The final authorization for admission to Aruba remains with the migration officer at the border-crossing/port of entry.
 The migration authorities at the border-crossing/port of entry have the authority to grant or refuse admission.
 Admission can be refused if not all admission requirements are fulfilled by the time of entering Aruba of if the tourist has been blacklisted.

 Permitted stay duration

-The maximum period of time that a person can be admitted to Aruba as a tourist is in principle 30 days.
-The total amount of days a person can stay in Aruba as a tourist cannot exceed 180 days per year.
+The maximum period of time that a person can be admitted to Aruba as a tourist is 30 days.
+The total amount of days a person can stay in Aruba, as a tourist cannot exceed 180 days per year.

 Extension of stay upon entry

 Upon entry in Aruba, the following persons can apply for an extension of their stay for more than 30 days but not exceeding 180 days: